We’re building a poverty reduction strategy, with your help.

 It’s time to lift people out of poverty.

-- Attend a Community Meeting
+- Attended a Community Meeting

 - Attended a Métis Poverty Reduction Engagement Session

 - Attended an Indigenous Poverty Reduction Consultation at Friendship Centres across BC